deepfence/terraform-azure-cloud-scanner/README.md

-# Cloud compliance scanner for Azure by Deepfence
+# Cloud scanner for Azure by Deepfence

-This module deploys Cloud compliance scanner for Azure by creating underlying resources in Azure.
+This module deploys Cloud scanner for Azure by creating underlying resources in Azure.

 ### Notice